ninaperic/first-project/README.md

 ### Testing User Stories

 -  As a user I want to understand what Vintage Clocks Shop is about.

-   - On the main page there is a whole explanation for the user to find out what Vintage Clocks Shop is about.

--  As a user I want to know the story about Vintage Clocks Shop.

-   - About page provides information about the idea which lad to open Vintage Clocks shop and the whole story about it.
+   - About page provides information about the idea which led to open Vintage Clocks shop and the whole story about it.

 - As a user I want to see pictures of the clocks the shop sells.